How Reddit posters made millions as Wall Street lost billions on GameStop's wild stock ride

 When short-sellers bet a stock will decline, what they effectively do is sell shares they don't have, with the promise of delivering those shares to the buyer at a later date.
 That's where the term short-sale comes from.

 The problem is that if the stock goes up instead of down, short-sellers must quickly buy the shares they don't actually own to avoid further losses.
 If many short-sellers all think that a given stock will fall, as they were with GameStop, which hasn't turned a profit in three years, and the stock goes up, mayhem can ensue in the rush to buy shares.
-That's what appears to have happened.
+That's what appears to have happened this past week.

-Still, the cheerleading from commenters on Wallstreetbets does seem to be playing an outsized role in GameStop's near-2,000% rise.
-What's more, it appears at least some of the posters have a fair amount of Wall Street savvy.
+Still, the cheerleading from commenters on Wallstreetbets does seem to be playing an outsized role in GameStop's near-1,200% rise since January.
+What's more, some of the posters exhibit a fair amount of Wall Street savvy.

 GameStop was the most shorted stock on Wall Street in early January.
 Some of the Wallstreetbets posters seem to understand that targeting it, and buying up the stock as a group of individual traders all rowing in the same direction, would cause a short squeeze and the stock price to soar.